 An invitation to create a pingback

-If you’ve never created a pingback before, try creating one to this post.
+If you’ve never created a pingback before, try creating one for this post.
 I’ll be happy to let you know if it’s worked and to include it in the comments section if it has.

 If you encounter any problems creating a pingback, don’t hesitate to ask me for some help.